Thank you for booking your 2017 Schoolies Week accommodation with GCHR.com.au.

 You must agree to the Terms and Conditions of Occupancy to deem your occupancy acceptable.

 You must monitor the observance of these Terms and Conditions by your Guests and Visitors.
 A breach of these Terms and Conditions by your Guests or Visitors will be considered a breach by you.
 Please note that when we refer to a “Guest” and/or “Guests” in these Terms and Conditions rules, we are referring to all the occupants of an apartment.
 All Guests are jointly and severally liable for the actions of any and all Guests in each apartment.
-This means that, if one of the Guests in an apartment causes damage and/or breaches the house rules, all Guests in that apartment will be held responsible and will be subject to whatever action is considered necessary by management.
+This means that, if one of the Guests in an apartment causes damage and/or breaches the house rules (or a visitor of a guest), all Guests in that apartment will be held responsible and will be subject to whatever action is considered necessary by management.